- AL Reading Service

 School leaders heard mixed feedback on the plan at a Thursday night hearing.

-Tommy Bice, former state school superintendent, is leading the effort to establish the school, called I3 Academy, through a non-profit called the Woodlawn Innovation Network.
+Tommy Bice, former state school superintendent, is leading the effort to establish the school, called I3 Academy.
 The group will discuss its plans with the Birmingham Board of Education on Jan.
 22. The board is expected to vote after that presentation, Bice says.

 LaShunta Boler, a Woodlawn-area parent and a board member for the proposed charter school, says the community needs education options such as the proposed charter school.